FlowFuse/website/README.md

 It is hosted on Netlify with each commit to the `main` branch being automatically deployed to the live site.

+This works by a GitHub action automatically updating the `live` branch to includes documentation pulled from the `maintenance` branch of the [flowforge/flowforge](https://github.com/flowforge/flowforge) repository, when changes are pushed to `main`.

+Netlify is then configured to watch the `live` branch for any changes, once detected, it will automatically pull the contents of this branch (docs included) and deploy to our production site.

 ## Prerequisites

 ### Linux/MacOS